AdobeDocs/commerce-admin.en/help/systems/developer-tools.md

 The operation mode can be changed only from the command line of the server by a user with appropriate permissions.
 See [Set the operation mode](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/set-mode.html) in the _Configuration Guide_ for more information.

 Most topics in the merchant documentation apply to a Commerce instance that is running in production mode.
-However, the following configuration settings and topics can be used only when the installation is running in developer mode (each topic is marked  with _Developer Mode Only_ where applicable).
+However, the following configuration settings and tools can be used only when the installation is running in developer mode.

 ## Frontend development workflow